Warmian dialect

 The Warmian dialect (Warmian: warnijsko godka; gwara warmińska) is a dialect of the Polish language, present in the historical region of Warmia, in Warmian-Masurian Voivodeship, Poland.
 It is spoken by Warmians.
 It is commonly regarded as a part of the Masovian dialect group, and sometimes alternatively as a part of Greater Poland dialect group.

 It borders the Ostróda dialect to the west, the Masurian dialects to the south, and the new mixed dialects to the east and north.

 It developed in the 14th century, after Polish speakers who settled in the area.
 It formed from various dialects of the settlers and was shaped by the literary version of Polish language used in religious literature.
 Since the 19th century, the subdialect began adopting loanwords from German, due to the Germanisation of the area.
+It is said Mary spoke in the dialect during the apparitions in Gietrzwałd.

 Phonology

 Typical of Masovian dialects, devoicing of word-final consonants before vowels and liquids is present here.
 Atypical of Masovian dialects is the absence of mazuration.
 Sporadic masuration can be found amongst some speakers as a result of Masurian influence: pietruska (pietruszka).
 More common here instead is jabłonkowanie: ciaszka (czaszka), ciasam (czasem), with much variation, especially for cz, sz.
 However, most common is a realization that of Standard Polish.
 Similarly, ś, ź, ć, and dź may be realized in many ways.
 Most commonly they are realized as in Standard Polish: siano (siano); they may sometimes harden to szi, żi, czi, and dżi or sz, ż, cz: sziano, szano (siano), and dż, or least commonly kaszubienie may occur: sano (siano).
 These changes are usually in the north and are likely the result of German influence.